jrlarsen/GetProgramming/Chapter 08 - Arrays: putting data into lists/chapter8.md

 /* Further Adventures
  *
  * 1) Change the program to show the number of
- *    items currently held as well as the items themselves.
+ *    places to visit as well as the places themselves.
  *
  * 2) Wrap the display code in a function
  *    and assign it to the showItems variable.